uitml/GNN-for-drug-concentration/README.md

 ### Goal:

 The goal of this project is to develop a structure-aware GNN framework that combines local atomic features with global molecular geometry to improve prediction of LC–MS molecular properties.
 By integrating chemically meaningful descriptors with graph attention mechanisms, the model aims to capture both functional-group effects and whole-molecule structural influences.
-This enables accurate, data-efficient learning on small chemical libraries such as the 191-molecule LOD set.
+This enables accurate, data-efficient learning on small chemical libraries such as the 191-molecules in the LOD set.

 ### Notebooks
  **https://github.com/TLutchyn/LOD-library-191-molecules-_LC_MS/blob/main/LOD_library_LOOCV_8Kepochs_tricks.ipynb**